-Despite what their public statements and supposed requirements for obtaining a gaming license would indicate, Curaçao takes little interest in player/casino disputes or mediation.
-In fact, their official dispute resolution procedure consists of telling the player to sort it out directly with the casino.
+Despite what their public statements and supposed requirements for obtaining a gaming license would indicate, Curaçao takes little interest in player vs casino disputes or mediation.
+In fact, their official dispute resolution procedure inevitably consists of telling the player to sort it out directly with the casino.
 The result is that the quality of operator running casinos from Curaçao varies wildly.
 This is a major reason why we categorise Curaçao in the lowest class of online gambling licensing jurisdiction.

 There are many tales of financial woe, managerial ineptitude, and outright criminality that have gone unpunished by the Curaçao authorities.
 Prime examples include the Lock Casino and Poker Ponzi scheme where players were defrauded of millions of dollars before management shut down the site and disappeared with the money, the use of pirated games and ongoing hacking of websites by crooked operators such as Game Tech Group N.V., or the recent case of Betsoft Gaming where a player was cheated of a progressive jackpot win by "buggy" game programming.
 The response of the Curaçao government or its master licensors to these sorts of incidents: crickets chirping.

 If you do have a dispute with a Curaçao licensed operator, your options are limited.
 Attempts to convince the master licensor to help are likely to prove fruitless as they simply aren't interested in player related problems.
 Master licensors AntillePhone (8048/JAZ) and Curaçao Interactive Licensing (5536/JAZ) don't even provide websites or any contact details that would allow players to contact them.
-Furthermore, uncovering the ownership behind sites operating out of the island can be a difficult challenge as the owners can be anywhere in the world and many go to great lengths using complex anonymous shelf company relationships to hide their identity.
+Furthermore, uncovering the ownership behind sites operating out of the island can be a difficult challenge as the owners can be anywhere in the world, with most going to great lengths using complex anonymous shelf company schemes to hide their identity.
 The best we can suggest is to get in touch with us via our forums or our contact page and we'll try to help you out.